Applying for Commercial Loans – Mistakes Businesses Should Avoid

 - Get pre-orders or commitments: If your project involves launching a product, service, or real estate development, secure pre-orders, letters of intent, or customer commitments that demonstrate there’s interest in your offering.

 - Show evidence of market research: Provide evidence of your target market’s demand.
-Include surveys, market analysis, or data showing that your product or service will be sought after by consumers.
+Include surveys, detailed market analysis, or data showing that your product or service will be sought after by consumers.

 - Partner with other businesses or stakeholders: If possible, form partnerships or agreements with other businesses or key clients that can help bring customers to your project.